RobloxAPI/doc/src/doc/en/api/class/Studio.md

 ### Details
 See [Show Hover Over][SHO] for a description of the hover-over box.

-When Animate Hover Over is enabled, the hover-over box will animate between two colors determined by [Select Color][SelectColor] and [Hover Over Color][HOC].
+While enabled, the hover-over box will animate between two colors determined by [Select Color][SelectColor] and [Hover Over Color][HOC].
 The speed of this animation is determined by [Hover Animate Speed][HAS].

 ## Auto Closing Brackets
 [ACB]: member:Auto%20Closing%20Brackets